Who Would Want Eternal Life?

 Only creatures that live in passing time can know moments of undying value.
 There are no such moments in a life that can never end.
 In such a life there's nothing to treasure, nothing that has value because it cannot come again.
 Our lives have meaning because they are bounded by death.

-Drawing on atheist philosophers and thinkers, Jonny concludes that:
+Drawing on atheist philosophers and thinkers, Craig concludes that:

 - Without eternal life, there can be no ultimate meaning.